Biscoff fudge

 Simply pop everything into a microwavable bowl and heat it in 30 second intervals.
 Stir it in between each microwave blast and stop when everything has melted and come together.

-If you liked this Biscoff fudge, you’ll also love our Malteser fudge and our slow cooker fudge.
+If you liked this fudge you’ll love our other fudge recipes:

 Ingredients